marsCatXdu/MyPrivateTunnel/README.md

 # MyPrivateTunnel
-UDP encrypted data transportion tool for geeks.
+An UDP encrypted data transportion tool kit.

+Data can be sent between two computers via a forwarding server.

 Use tiny-AES-c